 - Involvement in community action (eg, membership of Good Neighbour schemes, which visit housebound people), local history groups, sporting activities (eg, bowling).

-- Membership of local churches.
+- Membership of local faith organisations in multicultural Britain.

 - Participation in locally organised outings, either to the countryside or to the theatre or cinema.